 This Fila Brasileiro, otherwise known as the Brazilian Mastiff, is an estate guardian dog from Brazil.

-They were originally bred for hunting and are known for their strong prey drive and protective nature.
+They were originally bred for hunting large game and are known for their strong prey drive and protective nature.

-Height: Standing up to 29 inches tall at the shoulder
+Height: Standing up to 29 inches tall at the shoulders

 Coat and Colors: They have a short, dense coat that can be black, fawn, or brindle in color.